aunefyren/wrapperr/README.md

 # Wrapperr
 ## Introduction - What is this?

-A website-based platform and API for collecting Plex user stats within a set timeframe using [Tautulli](https://github.com/Tautulli/Tautulli).
+A website-based platform and API for collecting user stats within a set timeframe using [Tautulli](https://github.com/Tautulli/Tautulli).
 The data is displayed as a statistics-summary, sort of like Spotify Wrapped.
 Yes, you need Tautulli to have been running beforehand and currently for this to work.

 <br>
 <br>